What is a Personal Guarantee?

 The guarantee gives the lender the right to sue the small business owner(s) for any remaining debt not discharged through the collection of collateral.
 You could lose your personal assets.

 Many business lenders require business partners with a 20% or greater ownership stake to sign a personal guarantee before approving a loan.
-Even when it’s optional, a signing one can often lower the interest rate on the loan.
+Even when it’s optional, signing one can often result in a lower interest rate on the loan.
+The business loan agreement will specify the terms of the personal guarantee and outline the borrower’s liability.

 The following financial institutions require guarantees for small business loans: